 Some Sony smartphones have a screen recording function in the power-off menu.
-Press and hold the power button to enter the option menu.
+Press and hold the power button to enter the options menu.
 The MP4 format recordings should be in /Movies/RecordScreen.

-Other smartphones without a recording function can be retrofitted with a screen recorder.
-The AZ Screen Recorder is currently quite popular.
+Other smartphones without a built-in recording function can be retrofitted with a screen recorder app.
+Our preferred tool is AZ Screen Recorder.
 These recordings are created with sound from your microphone, so you can comment directly on what you are doing.
 A muffled tapping underlines screen touches.
 The MP4 files end up in the AZRecorderFree directory and are around 24 MB/minute in size.